 Feed Your Gut

-“Fermented vegetables or other probiotic-containing foods provide a boost your immune system as well,” says Dr. Ballehr.
+“Fermented vegetables or other probiotic-containing foods provide a boost to your immune system as well,” says Dr. Ballehr.
 A lot of your immune system resides in your GI tract, where it goes to work making antibodies.
-Increasing your good bacteria to create a healthy and balanced home for your single-celled friends will go a long way into helping you produce both antibodies and anti-inflammatory cytokines that work to keep your immune system functioning top-notch.
+Increasing your good bacteria to create a healthy and balanced home for your single-celled friends will go a long way toward helping you produce both antibodies and anti-inflammatory cytokines that work to keep your immune system functioning top-notch.

 Making sauerkraut is as simple as grating a head of cabbage and smashing it with some salt until a liquid comes out of it.
 Then you can bottle it up and leave it to ferment for a few days.
 Kids get a kick out of pounding on the cabbage, in my experience!
-If you can order kefir grains online where you live, making and taking care of kefir is a fun project for kids as well.
+If you can order kefir grains online where you live, making and taking care of kefir is also a fun project for kids.
 Bonus points if you can explain how the bacteria-filled grains turn the natural sugars into more healthy bacteria!